Cellect Biotechnology

 2016-02

-Cellect Biotechnology is currently inactive, having been acquired by Quoin Pharmaceuticals in November 2021.
+Cellect Biotechnology was acquired by Quoin Pharmaceuticals in November 2021.

 What was Cellect Biotechnology's total funding raised?